w3c/wai-curricula/content/developer/forms.md

 {% include excol.html type="middle" %}

 Explain the use of HTML elements and, if necessary, WAI-ARIA attributes to provide form controls and labels for form controls.
 Demonstrate how these semantics benefit different users in different situations, such as people using screen readers, screen magnification, voice interaction, and other assistive technologies.
-Non-standard form controls are addressed in [Module 6: Custom Widgets](/curricula/developer-modules/custom-widgets/).
+Non-standard form controls are addressed in [Developer Module 6: Custom Widgets](/curricula/developer-modules/custom-widgets/).

 #### Learning Outcomes for Topic